dougeby/IntuneDocs/intune/device-restrictions-windows-8-1.md

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

 ## General
-- 	**Apply all configurations to Windows 10** - Enables settings in this policy to be applied to Windows 10 devices, in addition to Windows 8.1 devices.

 - 	**Diagnostic data submission** - Enables the device to submit diagnostic information to Microsoft.
 - 	**Firewall** - Requires that the Windows Firewall is turned on.
 - 	**User Account Control** - Requires the use of User Account Control (UAC) on devices.

 ## Password
 - 	**Required password type** - Require the end user to enter a password to access the device.
 - 	**Minimum password length** - Configures the minimum required length (in characters) for the password.